ibm-cloud-docs/powervs-vpc/overview.md

 A proxy service for public internet access from the PowerVS workspace is also configured.
 You can optionally configure some management components on VPC such as an NFS server, NTP forwarder, and DNS forwarder.

-For more information on how to deploy, see [Deploying the {{site.data.keyword.powerSys_notm}} with VPC landing zone - 'PowerVS quickstart' variation](https://cloud.ibm.com/docs/powervs-vpc?topic=powervs-vpc-powervs-quickstart-deploy).
+For more information on how to deploy, see [Deploying the {{site.data.keyword.powerSys_notm}} with VPC landing zone - 'PowerVS quickstart' variation](https://cloud.ibm.com/docs/powervs-vpc?topic=powervs-vpc-deploy-powervs-quickstart).

 ## Other PowerVS related deployable architectures
-{: #powervs-automation-solution-components}
+{: #overview-automation-solution-components}

 In addition to the {{site.data.keyword.powerSys_notm}} with VPC landing zone other deployable architectures and terraform based solutions might be deployed.

 - [{{site.data.keyword.powerSys_notm}} for SAP HANA deployable architecture](/docs/sap-powervs)
 - [FalconStor StorSafe VTL for PowerVS Cloud](https://falconstor-download.s3.us-east.cloud-object-storage.appdomain.cloud/FalconStor%20VTL%20for%20IBM%20Deployment%20Guide.pdf){: external}